Fluffernuttersandwich/Better7D2DbyFNS/README.md

 > 'Could not allocate memory: System out of memory!' while Descent is running in the Console,
 >
 > your hardware is likey not able to support The Descent suite of mods.

+> [!TIP]
+> If you are on older/weaker hardware having trouble loading a game, try disabling some more mods in MO2.
+>
+> Start by disabling the decor mods under the Decor Separator in MO2.

 2. The latest version of Wabbajack.